Poetry Analysis: Reading Form, Language, and Context

 Exploring Poetic Devices and Themes

 Poets employ a range of literary devices, including metaphor, simile, imagery, and symbolism, to convey complex ideas and emotions.
 For example, in William Shakespeare’s Sonnet 18, the comparison of a beloved to a summer’s day explores the themes of beauty, mortality, and the passage of time.
 By analyzing these devices and themes, readers can gain insight into the poet’s message and the cultural and historical context in which the poem was written.
-Moreover, research has demonstrated that the study of poetry can foster a deeper understanding of the human experience, promoting empathy, self-awareness, and social responsibility.
+Studying poetry can also build empathy, self-awareness, and social responsibility because it asks readers to sit with unfamiliar voices and experiences.

 Career Connections and Real-World Applications